Lukarney/ConnectExp/README.md

     * Login & Logout
-        * User should be able to login into the program and the user should be exit back to the login screen and not be
+        * User should be able to login into the program and the user should be exit back to the login screen and not be *Skeleton
-    * Creating Account
-        * User should be able to create an account and use said account to log into the app
+        * Should have a basic outline for what models, controllers, and view I want while also having TODO functions to implement

 Week 4:

     * Swiping motion
         * User should be able to. swipe a card
     * Viewing feed
         * User should be able to view multiple people on their “feed” and swipe through them
+    * Creating Account
+        * User should be able to create an account and use said account to log into the app

 Week 5: